DarkRose2021/DarkRose2021/README.md

-- Hi, I’m Katie King
+Hi, I’m Kathrine (Katie) King

--
--I’m interested in learning all types of programming languages
+- I’m interested in learning all types of programming languages

--I’m currently learning Java
+- I’m currently learning Java

--Ive got a lot/some knowledge on HTML.
-CSS, Python,
+- I have experience in HTML, CSS, Python

--How to reach me katiek2128@gmail.com or on Discord with DarkRose#1028
+You can reach me at katiek2128@gmail.com or on Discord with DarkRose#6857

 <!---
 DarkRose2021/DarkRose2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.